Chichén Itzá Equinox

 Due to the influence of the Toltec culture, Chichén Itzá had a remarkable splendor era during the Classic Period.
 Many archaeologists and scholars have found several coincidences between Quetzalcóatl and Kukulcán since both deities are represented as a feathered snake.

 The act of the Chichén Itzá snake descent from the top of the Kukulcán Pyramid is considered an act or manifestation of a deity.
-This Maya god is related to the wind, the forces of the universe, and the planet Venus, plus being connected with the Itzaes Maya region, although there are several representations in other cultures or pre-Columbine towns in Central America.
+This god is related to the wind, the forces of the universe, and the planet Venus, plus being connected with the Itzaes region, although there are several representations in other cultures or pre-Columbine towns in Central America.

 Visiting Chichén Itzá during an equinox

-If you visit this Maya archaeological site during the days where the light and shadows phenomena occur on the Kukulcán Pyramid, we recommend you wear comfortable shoes, a bottle of water, and a cap or a hat, since it can be a hot day.
+If you visit this archaeological site during the days where the light and shadows phenomena occur on the Kukulcán Pyramid, we recommend you wear comfortable shoes, a bottle of water, and a cap or a hat, since it can be a hot day.